Quick Start Guide

 - Reset styles - are used to make elements look the same across browsers

-- Base styles - are used to set base styling for common elements such as links, inline lists
+- Base styles - are used to set base styling for common elements such as links and inline lists

 - Helper styles - are styles that can be applied to elements for helping to tweak the UI (alignment, some general visuals)